MagHammond91/project_sql/README.md

 *Top 10 high paying data scientist job in 2023 Table*

-## 2. The Requried Skills For These Top-Paying Jobs
+## 2. The Required Skills For These Top-Paying Jobs
 To know the required skilled for these top-paying jobs, I joined the job postings data to the skills data.
 This provided insight into what employers value for high-compensation roles.

 ```sql